lboltz23/Web-Scraper-For-News-Websites/README.md

 * Install the Requests package in the terminal
 ## How to use:
 * Copy and paste desired news article urls in the urlsfile.txt
-* Then in the terminal write python web_scraper.py
+* Then in the terminal type: python web_scraper.py
 * You should receive an output of files containing each article being scraped and organized